University of Pittsburgh Health Equity Access Lab

 Lab Staff, Wellness Pavilion Senior Community Engagement Manager

 Samantha Mozden is integral in addressing the needs of the various equity, diversity and inclusion initiatives within each SHRS program including research and education for staff, students and faculty.
-Moreover, she designs programs that meet the needs of Homewood and the surrounding communities while assisting with program administrative duties within the Office of Equity, Diversity Inclusion and Community Engagement (OEDICE) and the Wellness Pavilion.
+Moreover, she designs programs that meet the needs of Homewood and the surrounding communities while assisting with program administrative duties within the SHRS Office of Community Engagement & Global Health Initiatives (OCE&GHI) and the Wellness Pavilion.
 Mozden manages the Wellness Pavilion Clinic, which provides free clinical and rehabilitative services to the surrounding communities.
 Mozden became interested in her role because she wanted to combine her interest in health care with her interest in community work.
 Mozden enjoys managing the various programs and initiatives OEDICE supports.

 Brandon Garivaldo (he/him), MS, CCC-SLP